NEXT UP ON this.

 If you’re still determined to make the next New Year’s Eve celebrations your best one yet, consider your approach to how you plan the evening.
 For many people, much of their disappointment has to do with a lack of planning and decision-making.

 Instead, get your friends together early to decide on your plans and create your own fun.
-Consider changing what you do; rather than seeking out a big house party full of people you hardly know, why not try a smaller gathering with a few close friends?
+Consider changing what you do; rather than seeking out a party full of people you hardly know, why not try a smaller gathering with a few close friends?

 The options are endless but one thing remains clear: how likely it is your expectations will be met depends on how high you set them.